 List of Pang Ming’s Books (After Retirement)

 April 2012: Summary of Zen Ways of Enlightenment 《禅宗证悟理法辑要》

 March 2015: Summary of Confucianism Inner Saint Practice《儒家内圣修持辑要》

 July 2016: Theory and Methods of Traditional Self Cultivation《传统修身法理》

 April 2017: Brief Talks About Acupuncture and Its (True) Heart Method《针灸心法浅谈》

 December 2018: Brief Talks About Chinese (True) Heart Philosophy and Its History《中华心学沿革简述》(The Heart Philosophy)

-From what he wrote in those five books, you will notice that he had transformed from Qigong theory and methods study to self awareness practice and consciousness study.
-In his books, he quoted more than a dozen times that 悟后真修, which means that real practice starts after self realization.
+From what he wrote in those five books, you will notice that he had transformed from Qigong theory and methods study to self-awareness practice and consciousness study.